BrianMMcClain/lab-learn-labs/workshop/content/exercises/08-docker.md

 You have the ability to provide a running Docker daemon for the user in case you need to allow them to build and run container images.
-This is in abled in the `workshop.yaml` file:
+Additionally, you may provide the user a temporary private container registray that they can use to push container to.
+These can be enabled in the `workshop.yaml` file:

 ```
 spec:
   session:
     applications:
       docker:
+        enabled: true
+      registry:
         enabled: true
 ```